opendatahub-io/opendatahub.io/_posts/2019-06-27-odh-release-0.3-blog.md

 Prometheus and Grafana
 ------
-Prometheus and Grafana are widely used open source tools for monitoring clusters and applications on Kubernetes and Openshift.
+Prometheus and Grafana are widely used open source tools for monitoring clusters and applications on Kubernetes and OpenShift.
 Prometheus provides monitoring and alerting tools, it scrapes metrics from all components that expose a REST interface supporting prometheus metrics.
 Grafana is a visualization tool that is the leader in time series analytics.
 Users can create Grafana dashboards that display metrics gathered by Prometheus into plots and graphs for analysis.
 Out of the box, Promotheus will scrap Apache Spark metrics withing Open Data Hub namespace.
 To learn more about how to use Prometheus and Grafana as part of Open Data Hub 0.3 please visit [link](https://gitlab.com/opendatahub/opendatahub-operator/blob/master/docs/deploying-monitoring.adoc)